 Volunteering in Nutrition

 There are many ways to volunteer as a Senior Nutrition volunteer.
-Meals on Wheels drivers pick up meals at one of our eight nutrition sites during the week and deliver them to homebound seniors.
+Meals on Wheels drivers pick up meals at one of our four kitchens during the week and deliver them to homebound seniors.
 Volunteers often connect with their MOW clients and take time to check in and visit.
 In the kitchen, volunteers can prepare and serve lunch.
 Help is also needed in the community dining room to set up, serve and clean up after lunch.
 Administration support is most appreciated in the Nutrition department and busy certain times of year with Farmer's Market Vouchers.

-STARS Adult Day Program
+Brighter Days Adult Program

-Volunteering in STARS Adult Day Program
+Volunteering in Brighter Days Adult Program

-For Mary, there is a great satisfaction knowing that she helps seniors get to vital medial appointments, trips the grocery store so a senior has food in their house, and to the Senior Centers.
+For Mary, there is a great satisfaction knowing that she helps seniors get to vital medial appointments, trips to the grocery store so a senior has food in their house, and to the Senior Centers.
 It's a great way to make a difference and meet new friends.

 Volunteering in Transportation

 Serving his country for 38 years, Ken attended military college in Georgia, enlisted in the army and worked for the National Guard.
-He taught, repaired radios and imagery analyst.
+He taught, repaired radios and was an imagery analyst.
 A decorated military vet, Ken comes to the Olympia Senior Center daily to visit with friends in the lobby, read and spend time on the computer.
 Using his 'command' voice, Ken calls out numbers for seniors waiting to receive complimentary bread distributed at the center.

-Volunteering in Supportive Services
+Volunteering in Client Services

 Volunteering in Development

-The Development Department is a great place to volunteer if you like to have a variety of ever-changing projects.
+The Development/Marketing Department is a great place to volunteer if you like to have a variety of ever-changing projects.
 Some of the marketing duties include coordinating and sending out appeal mailings, data-entry, updating our donor data base, phone calls, flyer distribution, pre-event preparations and staffing fundraising events like the annual auction.

 Pat's background in retail was a perfect fit for Budd Bay Bargains.
 She helps sort items that come in, keeps the store looking neat and greets customers with a friendly smile at the counter.
 When she's not ringing up sales, Pat also does administrative tasks for development.